 US Heating Cost Comparison

 What these heating costs show is that in the US both fuel oil furnaces and electricity furnaces are an expensive way to heat a home.
-To get cheaper heat using electricity you need a heat pump.
+Electric heat is the most expensive type of heating.
+To get cheaper heat using electricity you need to use a heat pump.
 The very cheap natural gas prices in the US mean gas heating is much cheaper, explaining its dominance for central heating.

 UK Heating Cost Comparison

 In the UK electric heating is the far more expensive by a big margin.
 For this comparison we’ll use the default units of pence/kWh of usable heat.

 Heating your home with standard electric heaters is almost three times as expensive as using heat from a natural gas boiler.
 Electric heat is the most expensive type of heating again.

 This reality is often overlooked when people try to economize by using electric space heaters.
 If you have gas central heating it can be more sensible to use radiator valves to limit heating to a small number of rooms.